fenos/Notifynder/README.md

 [![Slack Team](https://img.shields.io/badge/slack-notifynder-orange.svg?style=flat-square)](https://notifynder.slack.com)
 [![Slack join](https://img.shields.io/badge/slack-join-green.svg?style=social)](https://notifynder.signup.team)

+Version 4 is under development and we recommend to use this version for new projects.
+We won't add new features to v3.

 Notifynder is designed to manage notifications in a powerful and easy way.
 With the flexibility that Notifynder offer, It provide a complete API to work with your notifications,